darkpath2011/darkpath2011/README.md

 **Hi, I’m DarkPath**
 *Age*: 114514 | *Zodiac*: Aquarius ♒ | *MBTI*: INFP-T

+---

 ### 💬 **My Philosophy**
-Cherish the present, embrace life, and value every single moment.
+I cherish the present, embrace life, and value every moment.
-Reality is far more exciting than the internet, and the internet is just a virtual outlet for emotions.
-The true richness lies in the real world.
-Being the best version of myself in reality—that's the goal. 🌱
+Reality is far more exciting than the internet, and the internet serves as a virtual outlet for emotions.
+True richness lies in the real world.
+I’m always striving to become the best version of myself, continuously learning and growing. 🌱

 ---

 ### 💻 **Technology Stack**
-Here’s what I work with:
+Here’s what I work with as a hobbyist:
 - **Databases**: MySQL
 - **Languages**: Java, Python, PHP, C++
 - **Languages Proficiency**: Chinese (Native), English (Basic communication, maybe)

+---

 ### 🕹️ **Gaming Preferences**
 - **Games**:
   - Minecraft
   - 《我的世界》

+---

 ### 🛠️ **Development Tools**
 - **IntelliJ IDEA**
 - **VSCode**
 - **Navicat**
 - **Reqable**

-*(These tools help me to stay productive and efficient while coding!)*
+*(These tools help me stay productive while learning and improving my skills!)*

 ---